 Does an employee have the right to return to the same job after adoption leave?

-In the more unusual situation where the employee returns to work after a period of ordinary adoption leave that followed on from one or more other periods of statutory leave, his or her right to return depends on the length of leave already taken.
+In the more unusual situation where the employee returns to work after a period of ordinary adoption leave that followed on from one or more other periods of statutory leave, their right to return depends on the length of leave already taken.
 The right to return to the same job applies if the employee returns from ordinary adoption leave that was the last of two or more consecutive periods of statutory leave that did not include:

 - any period of ordinary parental leave of more than four weeks; or